Maxcloud/Mushy/README.md

 ## Contribute
 If you would like to contribute to Mushy, please issue a pull request.
 Please follow the guidelines below if you do decide to submit a pull request.
 If you have any concerns with your pull requests, feel free to contact us over Discord.

-##Pull Requests Guide
+##Pull Request Guide
-###Solve ONE problem per pull request.
+###Solve a single problem per pull request.
-If your pull request is addressing three different things, there's a chance that we're okay with the way you handle one or two of those problems, but if we don't like the way you handled the third problem, your entire pull request will have to be denied.
+If your pull request is addressing multiple things, you run a higher risk of something you submitted being denied.
+Since we cannot selectively pick out the parts of the pull request that we want, we have no choice but to deny the entire thing.

 ###Don't delete commented code for the sake of cleanliness.
 While there's a great chance that the code actually is useless, you risk getting your pull request denied if you happen to delete commented code that actually is useful, so there's no point in risking it.